Minimal ring extensions of the integers exhibiting Kochen-Specker contextuality: Kochen-Specker colorings of integer vectors

+This will be proved by constructing an uncolorable subset $Q \subseteq \setS_3(462)$, which we now describe.
 When considering Kochen-Specker colorings of sets of vectors, each vector is intended to represent the rank-one projection onto the line through that vector.
-Thus it always suffices to consider sets of noncollinear vectors.
-When restricting attention to integer vectors, this means that we can restrict attention to only those vectors whose entries have greatest common divisor equal to~1.
+For this reason it suffices to consider sets of pairwise noncollinear vectors.
+When restricting attention to integer vectors, this means that we may consider only those vectors whose entries have greatest common divisor equal to~1.
 We will call such integer vectors \emph{primitive}.

 Furthermore, for each nonzero vector $v$, our vector sets need to only contain one of the two vectors $\{v, -v\}$.
-For convenience, we will say that a vector $v = (v_1,v_2,v_3) \in \Z^3 \setminus \{0\}$ is \emph{well-signed} if either: \begin{itemize} \item $v$ has only one nonzero entry which is positive, \item $v$ has two nonzero entries and its first nonzero entry is positive, or \item $v$ has three nonzero entries, two of which are positive. \end{itemize} For instance, the vectors $(1,0,0)$, $(0,1,-1)$, and $(1,-1,1)$ are well-signed while $(-1,0,0)$, $(0,-1,1)$, and $(-1,1,-1)$ are not.
+For convenience, we will say that a vector $v = (v_1,v_2,v_3) \in \Z^3 \setminus \{0\}$ is \emph{well-signed} if either: \begin{itemize} \item $v$ has only one nonzero entry which is positive, \item $v$ has two nonzero entries and its first nonzero entry is positive, or \item $v$ has three nonzero entries, at least two of which are positive. \end{itemize} For instance, the vectors $(1,0,0)$, $(0,1,-1)$, $(1,1,1)$, and $(1,-1,1)$ are well-signed while $(-1,0,0)$, $(0,-1,1)$, $(-1,-1,-1)$, and $(-1,1,-1)$ are not.
 It is clear that for each $v \in \Z^3 \setminus \{0\}$, exactly one of $v$ or $-v$ is well-signed.
 It follows that if a set $S \subseteq \Z^3$ consists of primitive, well-signed vectors, then the vectors in $S$ must be noncollinear.